dalibo/pitrery/INSTALL.md

   mode.
 It is useful when WAL archiving is not performed by pitrery.
-When archive_xlog is used, e.g. `RESTORE_COMMAND` is left empty, it defaults to a call to `restore_xlog` and it is not necessary to set it up here, unless archived WAL files are stored on a different host than `BACKUP_HOST`.
+When archive_xlog is used, e.g. `RESTORE_COMMAND` is left empty, it defaults to a call to `restore_xlog` and it is not necessary to set it up here.

 * `PURGE_KEEP_COUNT` controls how many backups must be kept when purging old backups.